Monday, July 27, 2020

 If a "vagrant" attempted to escape, and later recaptured, he was sent to prison, or returned to his previous owner, who could work him an extra month for free.
 The imprisoned vagrants were forced to wear balls and chains.
 If no former employers took them back, they worked on public projects, surviving only on bread and water.
 Many of them died from diseases, maltreatment and poor health.

 Black Codes were legislated in southern states (Mississippi, Alabama, Georgia, Louisiana, Virginia, Florida, Tennessee, North Carolina).
 These states were an economic mess.
 They lost access to free laborers.
 The Black Codes allowed Whites to regain control of the free Blacks and continued free labor.
 Former slaves could not own land.
-They could not own themselves, given they had no right their bodies unless a White man gave them permission to be responsible human beings.
+They could not own themselves, given they had no right to their own bodies unless a White man gave them permission to be responsible human beings.

 Freed Africans had to get permission to travel out of state; they could not own guns.
 In other words, they still had no rights that White folks had to acknowledge.
 In 1904 a new law replaced the Vagrancy Act.
 Vagrancy became a misdemeanor.
 The guilty had to pay a bond and exhibit good behavior for one year.